trunghng/trunghng.github.io/content/posts/probability-statistics/exponential-family.md

 Thus, the mean of $T(X)$ is exactly the first cumulant, while the variance is the second cumulant of $T(X)$.

 ## Sufficiency

+## Bayesian Networks
+We can show that a product of a set of

 ## Maximum likelihood estimates{#mle}
 Consider an i.i.d data set $\mathcal{D}=\\{x_1,\ldots,x_N\\}$, the likelihood function is then given by